Documentation

 Section 12

-Tools & Methodology
+Tools & What They Do

 ToolPhaseWhat it does

-subdomain_enum 🌍 Passive Recon Queries publicly available certificate transparency logs, DNS-resolves each subdomain, categorises by risk priority (admin, dev, api, staging rank highest).
+Subdomain Enum 🌍 Passive OSINT Queries certificate transparency logs to find subdomains.
+DNS-resolves each one and categorises by risk β€” admin, dev, API, and staging subdomains rank highest.

-Nmap πŸ” Port Scanning Discovers open ports, identifies services and software versions.
+Nmap πŸ” Port Scanning Discovers open ports, identifies running services and software versions.
 Scans top 1,000 ports by default using TCP connect scan.

 WhatWeb 🌐 Fingerprinting Identifies web technologies: framework, CMS, server software, JavaScript libraries and versions.
 Drives file extension selection for Gobuster.